eloylp/decentra-chat/PAPER.md

 * The `type` field will indicate the message type, its an unsigned integer, which in this case will be `1` (discovery).

-* The `v` field represent the version of peer software which emitted the message.
+* The `v` field represent the version of the message.
 Incompatibilities should be detected here.

 * The `address` (ipv4) field and `port` fields will indicate each peer how to contact each other.